Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 __Color Scheme__

-The colors use in the making of this website:

-+ Colour scheme

-The colours that are used for the start and game over screen are:
+The colours that I used for the site:

 * (Yellow) For the main color of the buttons, the logo and the h1 titles.